Holozot/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell script creating file named exactly that
+script that writes into the file ls_cwd_content the result of the command ls -la